Plumsail/helpdesk-docs/Online/Configuration Guide/Ticket and contact forms customization.rst

 6. Save the form.

-Restore previous version of SharePoint Helpdesk form
+Restore previous version of Helpdesk forms
 -----------------------------------------------------

 Sometimes you don't need to restore the default Helpdesk forms but only need to rollback to a previous version.